-Crash closes multiple lanes on Auckland Harbour Bridge
+Truck crash, fire on Auckland Harbour Bridge causes motorway delays, chaos

-A road-marking truck has overturned and burst into flames, closing multiple lanes on the Auckland Harbour Bridge this morning.
+Motorists are advised to delay all non-essential travel on SH1, avoid the area and consider working from home.
+There are also significant delays on the Western Ring Route.

-Emergency services were called to the area after reports of the crash just before 5am.
+According to maps, it is taking an hour, 48 minutes to travel from Greville Rd to the bridge - a distance of 15km.

-A witness told the Herald it appeared a truck had overturned and caught fire.
+Emergency crews rushed to the Harbour Bridge after reports of the crash just before 5am.

 "I'm just passing the charred remains of a small truck.
 It's completely burnt out.
 It's upside down - nothing but a skeleton.''